Harsh12903/rbac_dashboard/README.md

 4. Start the mock API server:
 npx json-server --watch db.json --port 5000

-5. Start the development server: npm run dev
+6. Start the development server:

+open the new terminal and run: npm run dev

 ### Usage